If you’re looking for digital marketing reporting software that’s both powerful and free, look no further than Google’s Data Studio.

 How to Create Time Series Ranges

-Data visualizations help you tell a story; they aren’t just for decoration or report filler.
+Data visualizations help you tell a story your clients can understand and learn from; they aren’t just for decoration or report filler.

 The more comfortable you become building meaningful charts and graphs, the better you can interpret data and help others do the same.